 the force or energy.
 Example: Running up against a wall.

 the one he or she was walking or standing on.
-Example: Fall over edge while
+Example: Falling over the edge while shingling the roof.

 or she is working or standing on.
 Example: Fall due to slippery floor.